OPT4SMART/disropt/README.md

 **DISROPT** is a Python package developed within the excellence research program ERC in the project [OPT4SMART](http://www.opt4smart.eu).
-The aim of this package is to provide an easy way to run distributed optimization algorithms that can be executed by a network of peer copmuting systems.
+The aim of this package is to provide an easy way to run distributed optimization algorithms that can be executed by a network of peer computing systems.

-A comprehensive guide to DISROPT can be found in the [documentation](https://disropt.readthedocs.io/en/latest/) The package is equipped with some commonly used objective functions and constraints which can be directly used.
+A comprehensive guide to DISROPT can be found in the [documentation](https://disropt.readthedocs.io/en/latest/).
+The package is equipped with some commonly used objective functions and constraints which can be directly used.

 **DISROPT** currently supports MPI in order to emulate peer-to-peer communication.
 However, custom communication protocols can be also implemented.